kasia-sko/MetodyNumeryczne/README.md

 ## Numerical Methods

 In this repository, you can find two individual projects carried out during the third semester (winter 2024/2025) at WUT.
 The repository contains both code and reports (in Polish).
-The projects were implemented using MATLAB.
+The projects were implemented using **MATLAB**.

 ### Simpson's Method for Approximating the Value of an Integral